-Liposuction involves several tiny holes in discreet locations that do leave tiny scars.
-These scars tend to fade quickly and are not usually visible to the naked eye, as your surgeon will strategically place these incisions.
+Liposuction involves several tiny holes in discreet locations that leave small cannula scars.
+These scars tend to fade quickly and are not usually visible to the naked eye, as your practitioner will strategically place these incisions.

 Immediately after liposuction surgery, the holes will be visible as they heal.
 There may be fluid leaking out for a few days, after which the holes will start to heal up like any other cut.
 Normal healing includes scabbing over and leaving a small white scar.